RealKinetic/locust_k8s/Blog_part_1.md

     $ python --version

-If you have a version of Python installed you will see a result simlar to:
+If you have a version of Python installed you will see a result similar to:

     Python 2.7.13